nus-cs2103-AY2324S1/ip/README.md

 ## Features
 - Stay on top of things by letting Bareum manage your tasks, deadlines and events!
-- Keep your tasks organised by tagging them
+- Keep your tasks organised by tagging them!